 For decades, opioids were considered a good treatment option and rather harmless.

 A 1980 letter to the editor from a physician in the New England Journal of Medicine concluded that the possibility of narcotic addiction in hospitalized medical patients was almost nil, with only four documented cases among almost 12,000 patients who had no history of addiction.

 Now, however, we know that opioids are highly addictive — enough for dependency to kick in within a few days — and they can suppress a patient’s ability to breathe.
 Because tolerance builds up quickly, patients have been known to turn to other illicit drugs for a fix.
-More than 500,000 deaths were blamed on opioid use between 2000 and 2015, according to the Centers for Disease Control and Prevention (CDC).
+More than 500,000 deaths were blamed on opioid use between 2000 and 2015, according to the CDC.
 And in 2016 drug overdoses killed 63,632 Americans, with nearly two-thirds of these deaths involving a prescription or illicit opioid.
 It is estimated that the national opioid crisis claims 175 lives a day nationally and 15 lives a day in Florida.

 A recent study published in JAMA Network Open found that it’s young adults who have been the hardest hit by the epidemic, with 20 percent of the age group involved with opioids.
 In 2001 that was only four percent.

 There are many factors affecting the opioid scourge.

 These include lack of training among doctors, a lack of assessment tools and prescription drug monitoring databases, as well as heavy promotion of the drugs by the pharmaceutical industry.
 To counter the alarming trend politicians and health care providers have been working to stem the wave of opioid misuse.